skysunicorn/ICS4U/README.md

 # ICS4U
-in class assignment and homework for ICS-4U
+in class assignment, homework and final project for ICS-4U